 Do your Research

 Check with the city planner’s office as well as the parks and recreation department to find out which park, what area, and when a good time is for your event.
 Summer means lots of reservations for areas with picnic facilities as reunions and birthday parties move outdoors, so advance planning is key.
+Events insurance is key to protecting you against a claim that could arise from the event.

 There might be a fee for using the space, but some departments will allow you to work off the fee by doing cleanup – this can be another chance for you and your studio to shine.
 You can even consider adopting a portion of your local park.